sanika455/Spring-of-Code/README.md

 •	Make sure the code is with proper indentation and comments.

-•	In case of any plagiarism your PR will be rejected
+•	In case of any plagiarism your PR will be rejected.
- Note-:

 •  Issues labeled 'Easy' are for FYs.